yuechangSpace/FaceRecognition/README.md

 ## About this project

-This is a web project that  allow user to do face recoginition of the image they choose.
+This is a web project that allow users to do face recoginition of the image they choose.

 ## Available Scripts